szabgab/crowdflower/README.md

     res = job.update({
         'title': 'Gender labels',
-        'included_countries': ['US', 'GB'],  # Limit to the USA and United Kingdom 'payment_cents': 5,
+        'included_countries': ['US', 'GB'],  # Limit to the USA and United Kingdom
+                 # Please note, if you are located in another country and you would like
+                 # to experiment with the sandbox (internal workers) then you also need to add
+                 # your own country.
+Otherwise your submissions as internal worker will be rejected
+                 # with Error 301 (low quality).
+        'payment_cents': 5,
         'judgments_per_unit': 2,
         'instructions': 'some instructions html',